BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/HeartBit/index.md

 - Flipping your hand upside-down produces an octave leap and a C an octave higher.

 The heart rate monitor - It constantly checks your vitals, more specifically your heart rate per minute via an oximeter.
-And when It measures it, then it accordingly updates the BPM of the notes produced to be twice that of your actual hearts BPM.
+This value then updates the BPM of the notes produced to be twice that of your actual heart's BPM.
 Thus making a sick dance music gadget too!

 The EMG electrodes - They check for muscle contractions.
-And based on how much the muscle Is tensed up, that’s how loud the produced notes will be.
-Thankfully, through test runs we have seen that it is very tiring to be constantly tensing your muscle to produce a sound, so I have implemented a lower limit where you can still hear a tone without much effort.
+The muscle's tension from your brain's electrical signals determines how loud the produced notes will be.
+I noticed it's tiring to tightly flex for long periods of time, so I have implemented a lower limit where you can still hear a tone without much effort.
 Of course, you can still tense up to produce louder tones!

-## Connecting it all together
+## Connecting it all
 (You can now insert the different pictures here, it all goes around connecting the neuro:bit and micro:bit, putting it in the casing, connecting the heart rate monitor via the digital serial port,